ktorio/ktor-documentation/topics/default_headers.md

 [//]: # (title: Default Headers)

-The `DefaultHeaders` [feature](Features.md) adds the standard `Server` and `Date` headers into each response.
+The `%DefaultHeaders%` [feature](Features.md) adds the standard `Server` and `Date` headers into each response.
 Moreover, you can provide additional default headers and override the `Server` header.

 ## Install Default Headers {id="install"}
-To install the `DefaultHeaders` feature, pass it to the `install` function.
-For example, you can do this inside the `main` function ...
+To install the `DefaultHeaders` feature, pass it to the `install` function in the application initialization code.
+This can be the `main` function ...
 ```kotlin
 import io.ktor.features.*
 // ...